 Fortunately, Viking added an evening cruise during our night in Budapest which gave us a chance to sail past beautifully lit buildings like the Budapest Parliament.
 We absolutely loved our stay in Budapest, and were happy that we had planned additional post-cruise days in the city.

 Our Danube Waltz highlights have reached an end.
-It was hard to say goodbye to our wonderful crew, new friends, and our cozy Viking Freya stateroom, but we hope to return for another Viking River Cruise soon.
+It was hard to say goodbye to our wonderful crew, new friends, and our cozy Viking Freya stateroom, but we hope to return for another Viking River Cruise soon and learn more Viking cruise secrets.

 Article by Julie McCool, whose Northern Virginia travel site FuninFairfaxVA.com helps locals and visitors find fun places to explore, dine, drink, and play in the Virginia, Washington DC, and Maryland area.
 Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram.